The Special Service Charge Trap in Florida Public Records

 Actual labor costs incurred by the agency

-The number is the actual cost the agency incurs for the extensive work, not a made-up billing rate.
-The agency identifies the employee or employees doing the work, the hourly rate, and the time involved.
+The number is the actual cost the agency takes on for the extensive work.
+Not a made-up billing rate.
+The agency has to name the employee or employees doing the work.
+And the hourly rate.
+And the time.

 Salary plus benefits is allowed; double-billing while on the clock is not

-Salary plus benefits of the employee actually performing the work is permissible (Highlands County v.
+Salary plus benefits of the employee doing the work is allowed (Highlands County v.
 Colby).
-What is harder to justify is charging clerical or supervisory time when those personnel are simultaneously performing their regular agency duties.
-The Attorney General has noted exactly that point (AGO 00-11).
-If the same employee was at her desk being paid for that hour anyway, the agency is not actually incurring extra labor cost.
+What is harder to justify is charging clerical or supervisory time when those staff are doing their regular agency duties at the same time.
+The Attorney General has flagged exactly that point (AGO 00-11).
+If the same employee was at her desk being paid for that hour anyway, the agency is not taking on extra labor cost.

 Lowest-paid qualified employee question (Trout v.
 Bucher)

-The Fourth District in Trout v.
+The Fourth District ruled on this in Trout v.
 Bucher, 205 So.
 3d 876 (Fla.
-4th DCA 2016), held that an agency is not required to use the lowest-paid qualified employee in every case.
-But the cost still has to be actually incurred.
-If the agency assigned the most expensive employee available specifically to inflate the bill, that is fair game to challenge.
+4th DCA 2016).
+An agency does not have to use the lowest-paid qualified employee in every case.
+But the cost still has to be real.
+If the agency picked the most expensive employee just to pump up the bill, that is fair game to challenge.

 What the agency cannot bill for